 Short Term Disability Requirements

 The greatest demand comes for policies covering normal childbirth.
-These policies provide maternity leave income for a medical event many plan in advance.
+These policies provide maternity leave income for a medical event many plan.
 These policies are not sold directly to individuals.
-The most important requirement is have your employer offer short term disability employee benefits.
+The most important requirement is have your employer offer short-term disability employee benefits.
 The policies are employee paid so this requirement hurdle is very low.

 Florida Disability Related Laws